aa-fisk/LL_paper/LL_project.md

 Hmmm dropping NaN did not fix it ?
 I need a break this is going around and driving my head in

+Okay back to it.
+What is going on?
+Was working before but now just returning NaN check if its in the values by creating fake ones
+- random numbers give us good answer, so something about values
+- so question is what is different?
+    - Null values
+    - Where are null values?
+    - present in original df?
+        - In csv?
+        - can't find NaN, Na, Null in csv file
+    - so why are we getting them when read in?
+        - hmm just have 1 when reading in original data but turning into clean is causing problems
+        - okay so resampling step is what turns adds lots of null values

 - TODO
 - change colours
 - do for all derivations